-Join James Williamson for an in-depth discussion in this video How CSS works with HTML structure, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video How CSS works with HTML structure, part of Learning CSS.

 While this approach is pretty standard,…the importance of the relationship…between the structure of HTML documents…and how they're styled with CSS…often gets lost along the way.…I want to take a moment…and discuss how CSS works with HTML structure…in the hopes that it'll help you write more efficient CSS.…I'm gonna be referencing a lot of the selectors…that we discussed in the previous movie…so, if you haven't watched the basic selectors movie yet,…go back, watch it, and then come back to this one.…

 CSS Fundamentals covers the basic concepts, terminology, and techniques you need to read and write CSS.
 It's for people who want a big-picture overview before taking hands-on courses.
 Author James Williamson explains how CSS affects text, borders, backgrounds, and images; how CSS works with HTML; and how the W3C's evolving CSS specification impacts designers.
 He also reviews some of the most popular CSS editors and frameworks and lists online tools and resources for further study.

 - What is CSS?

 - Understanding the box model